PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 $ docker push <dockerhub-account>/adderservice:2
 ```

 Notice that we applied a version tag this time rather than using the default `latest` tag.
 Also notice that on the push docker only needs to push a single layer, reporting that the other layers already exist.
-Now lets update our deployment.
+Now let's update our deployment.
 Firstly edit the file `micro/deployment/adderservice-dep.yml` and update the image field to reflect the tag of the image that we just pushed, the line should read:

 ```
     image: <dockerhub-account>/adderservice:2